euniceylee/waves/README.md

 ### Setting up the code

 To get the code working, you can first clone our repository.
-We require a few dependencies: time, matplotlib, FFMPEG, PIL, subprocess, and Flask.
+We require a few dependencies: PIL, subprocess, and Flask.
 To get those working, just run `pip install dependency`.

+To install matplotlib, run `sudo apt-get install libpulse-dev` and `sudo apt-get install python-dev` before attempting to install `matplotlib` with `sudo apt-get install python-matplotlib`, as instructed by [this Stack Overflow response](https://stackoverflow.com/questions/43613666/pip-install-matplotlib-fails-on-raspbian-jessie-4-4).

+To install ffmpeg, follow [these instructions](https://www.jeffreythompson.org/blog/2014/11/13/installing-ffmpeg-for-raspberry-pi/).
+It takes a while to install (a few hours max).

 After that, you just need to run